AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 17
 How much money do you have?
 542364
-Erika cannot rent a a car
-Come back in 8 years
+Erika you are too young to rent a car, please visit us again when you are 25 years old.
 ```

 ### Activity 3.1.4